GetStream/stream-chat-android/README.md

 ## 4.x

 4.x is based on Kotlin and splits out the client, offline support and UX components.
-It adds seamless offline support, improved performance, makes it easier to integrate and has better test coverage.
+It adds seamless offline support, improved performance, makes it easier to integrate, and has better test coverage.

 [stream-chat-android](https://github.com/GetStream/stream-chat-android) is the official Android SDK for [Stream Chat](https://getstream.io/chat), a service for building chat and messaging applications.
 This library includes both a low-level chat SDK and a set of reusable UI components.
 Most users start with the UI components, and fall back to the lower level API when they want to customize things.